eltoroit/realTimeSalesforce/README.md

        - The code for this server is here: `<REPO>/WebSockets/LWC`
        1. Open a browser tab and navigate to [https://et-realtimesf-basicws-6b1e66624e2a.herokuapp.com/](https://et-realtimesf-basicws-6b1e66624e2a.herokuapp.com/)
        2. Click on the `Click Me` button, notice the `ping` and `pong` times are different but very close.
-    2. Leave that Open WebSockets server tab open
+       3. Leave that WebSockets server tab open
-    3. On a new tab, open the Scratch Org
+    2. On a new tab, open the Scratch Org
-    4. Go to `App Launcher` > `LWC Demo` > `Web Sockets`
+    3. Go to `App Launcher` > `LWC Demo` > `Web Sockets`
-    5. Duplicate the tab
+    4. Duplicate the tab
-    6. Start interacting with the component
+    5. Start interacting with the component
        - Type something on the textbox
        - Change the colors
        - Notice how the other component(s) get automatically updated